A Critical Centre-Stable Manifold for Schroedinger's Equation in R^3: The Nonlinear Result

-At this point we linearize the equation.
-We use an auxiliary function for all quadratic and cubic terms and do the same in regard to the soliton.
-We only keep linear, first-order terms in the unknowns $R$ and $\pi$ for which we solve the equation, so that the equation becomes linear in $R$ and $\pi$ and quadratic and cubic in the terms involving $R^0$ and $\pi^0$.
+At this point we linearize the equation (\ref{rr}).
+We introduce auxiliary functions $R^0$ and $\pi^0$ to represent all terms that are quadratic or cubic in $R$ or $\pi$.
+We keep linear, first-order terms in the unknowns $R$ and $\pi$ for which we solve the equation.
+The equation becomes linear in $R$ and $\pi$ and quadratic and cubic in $R^0$ and $\pi^0$.